Castel Forte at the entrance of the Val Gardena, or Castel Trostburg, houses the South Tyrolean Castles Museum

 free for children under 6 years

-Castle and museum are accessible only during a guided tour (in German and Italian language): at 11 am, 2 pm and 3 pm, in July and August also at noon time and 4 pm.
-Closed on Mondays.
+Museum and castle are accessible only during a guided tour (in German and Italian language): Tuesday to Sunday at 11 am, 2 pm and 3 pm, in July and August also at noon time and 4 pm.